 The fatality rate of Cyprus is at EU average.
-Since 2012, the Cyprian fatality rate and the EU average rate have shown equal developments.
+Since 2012, the Cyprian fatality rate and the EU average rate have shown equal developments but rose in 2015.

 The share of motorcyclist fatalities is much higher compared to the EU average.